I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nc-dispmprt-dxgkcb_log_etw_event.md

 If <i>EventBufferSize</i> is less than or equal to 256, <i>DxgkCbLogEtwEvent</i> can be called an any IRQL.
 If <i>EventBufferSize</i> is greater than 256, <i>DxgkCbLogEtwEvent</i> must be called at IRQL = PASSIVE_LEVEL.

-The following code example shows how to log an event with the event logger.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |